spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/tam/segment/mid-touch/index.html.md

 Gainsight plays a huge role in ensuring CSMs are equipped and able to manage their books of business.

-For general guidance on using Gainsight, please refer to the [TAM handbook page](/handbook/customer-success/tam/gainsight/).
+For general guidance on using Gainsight, please refer to the [CSM handbook page](/handbook/customer-success/tam/gainsight/).

 However, the Growth team has some specific usage of Gainsight, outlined below.